theo-armour/pages/00-snippets/1-slogan-of-the-day.md

 ## ToMatto

+* 2023-11-04 A webpage without a link is like a room without a window

+* The meaning of life is described somewhere in Wikipedia

 * One of each please.
 Try them all.
 Every dessert on the menu, please
 * Design your life
 * Aphorisms happen